 No, I will NOT enter your walled garden if you won’t let me sample the goods first.

-No, I will NOT identify more traffic lights, bridges, busses or pissing dogs if that’s the best way you can come up with to detect bots.
+No, I will NOT identify more traffic lights, bridges, buses or pissing dogs if that’s the best way you can come up with to detect bots.

 If you’re hiding all your work behind one of these paywalls (and yes, jumping through signup/login/fire-hydrant hoops IS a form of payment!) you may be losing (permanently!) quite a lot of your potential audience.
 Think about putting at least some of your work in a more accessible place.
 (Look at Cory Doctorow‘s example.)